 In October 2019, the Company entered into a \$5.0 million facility with National Bank of Canada (the "NBC Facility") fully insured by Export Development Canada for use solely in conjunction with the issuance of performance guarantees and letters of credit.
-The NBC Facility will expire on June 30, 2023, and is renewable on the same terms and conditions on an annual basis.
-The Company did not have any letters of credit or advance payment guarantees outstanding as of December 31, 2022 and 2021 under the NBC Facility.
+The NBC Facility has been renewed to August 21, 2024.
+The NBC Facility is renewable on the same terms and conditions on an annual basis.
+The Company did not have any letters of credit or advance payment guarantees outstanding as of December 31, 2023 and 2022 under the NBC Facility.